Is Your Voice Raw, Ripe, or Rotten?

 - The Art Series Hotel Group in Australia launched Reverse Reviews, in which staff can rate hotel guests!

 In fact, all of these rating services encourage us to be on our best behavior— it’s enlightened self-interest, really.

 But what’s most important is how you rate yourself.
-If you don’t know your worth how can you ask for what you deserve.
+If you don’t know your voice is worth how can you ask for what you deserve?
 That said, I want to leave you with an excellent video on the subject from fellow creative Ted Leonhardt.
 He shares 10 Tips on how you, as a creative, can #BeHeard during the interview process.